Favourited 119 times

 [ ** UPDATE: Are you interested in a longer stay?
-Due to Covid-19, we are only accepting guests who are willing to stay for a minimum of four weeks.
-Depending on your travels we might invite you to self isolate on our property for the recommended time.
+Due to Covid-19, we are only accepting guests who are willing to stay for a minimum of two weeks.
 Feel free to get in contact and discuss. ** ]

 Both Dominique and Liz have completed Permaculture Design Courses (2016 and 2017 respectively).
 Liz had also recently completed Permaculture teacher training.
 We have implemented a number of projects, including intensive crop rotation garden beds, two small poly tunnels and a mini-forest garden orchard area.
 We keep chickens and, for the past year, bees.
 We have two teenage kids who are now older than the photos in our profile.

 We purchased our mudbrick dream around six years ago and absolutely love living here.
 Kangaroos, koalas and echidnas are regularly visitors.

 We are mostly vegetarian (some seafood) and take pride in the fact we eat from our garden most days.